YeKc1M/go/README.md

 a grpc server demo

+## kubebuilderht

+a controller demo using kubebuilder

 ## json schema

 ## typedclientdemo

 operations on crd based on typed client without code-generation

+## ptdemo

+platinum searching demo

 # to do